Dr. Raul Cuero

 Gabriela was mentored by Dr. Cuero during her undergraduate studies in Colombia, especially on creativity related to natural functional biomaterial.
 She is now a PhD and a Senior Research Scientist on biomaterials in Europe.

-Dr. Cuero enjoys mentoring young people in creativity camps during the student vacation (see pictures right) for them to develop the culture of creativity toward self-reliance and social progress.
+Dr. Cuero enjoys mentoring young professionals or other people in creativity camps for them to develop the culture of creativity toward self-reliance, higher productivity, and social progress.

 Dr. Cuero believes, “Creating new scientific Laws is imperative for our current society, in order to develop a balanced stable economy, and socioeconomic opportunity for most people including those with higher, middle, lower, and no education, as it occurred during the Industrial Revolution around the 18th and 19th century.”

-Picture SEQ Picture \* ARABIC 1.
-Dr. Cuero mentoring young people on creativity in Indianapolis, Indiana USA 2010
+Dr. Cuero mentoring young adults at a creativity camp in Indiana USA 2010.

 Curriculum Vitae